Roving Classical Commedia University* (*Totally Unaccredited)

 Where actors have not been identified or correctly identified it merely proclaims the magical transformation made possible by the mask.

-Photographs on this page by Stanley Allan Sherman © August 2002 - 2005 unless otherwise indicated
+Photographs on this page by Stanley Allan Sherman and other people © August 2002 - 2017